cyntler/hamburger-react/readme.md

 ```

 ## Yet another hamburger library?
 Yes.
-The decision to create this small package was made because existing solutions seem to have one or more of the following problems:
+Since the creation of these burgers in 2015 a lot of similar ones have appeared, with one or more of the following downsides:

 - Animations that don't feel natural
 - Transitions on expensive properties (jerky animations)